freenet/river/ui/src/components/app/NOTES.md

 app and a local Freenet node, which it communicates with via a websocket API.

 See member_info_modal.rs for an example of how the Rooms are retrieved using use_context::<Signal<Rooms>>() and how they can be modified by creating an applying a "delta".
-The purpose of the freenet_api.rs is, when
+The purpose of the freenet_api.rs is to send modifed room state to the Freenet node and to receive updates to the room state from the Freenet node.

 # This is a section of code that illustrates how to use the Freenet client websocket API, this is NOT part of the River codebase